modular/modular/KGEN/docs/public/programming-manual.md

 practice for the target hardware.
 It evaluates the different values of the `vector_len` expression and picks the fastest one according to a user-defined performance evaluator.
-Because it measures and evaluates each option individually, it might pick a different vector length for F32 than for SI8, for example.
-This simple feature is pretty powerful - going beyond simple integer constants - because functions and types are also parameter expressions.
+Because it measures and evaluates each option individually, it might pick a different vector length for Float32 than for Int8, for example.
+This simple feature is pretty powerful—going beyond simple integer constants—because functions and types are also parameter expressions.

-Users can instrument the search of `exp_buffer_impl` by providing a performance evaluator and using the `search` standard library function. `search` takes an evaluator and a forked function and returns the fastest implementation selected by the evaluator as a parameter result.
+You can instrument the search of `exp_buffer_impl()` by providing a performance evaluator and using the [`search()`](/mojo/MojoStdlib/Autotune.html#search) standard library function. `search()` takes an evaluator and a forked function and returns the fastest implementation selected by the evaluator as a parameter result.

 ```mojo
 from Autotune import search